 - Theatre Under the Stars – the musicals Hello Dolly and Beauty & the Beast scheduled to run in the summer in Stanley Park (July 4th until August 29th, 2020).

-- Vancouver Chamber Choir Concerts – concerts on March 30th and April 10th are cancelled.
+- Vancouver Chamber Choir Concerts – concerts on March 30th, April 10th and May 8th are cancelled.

 - Vancouver Earth Day Parade – a small parade and environment-themed festival along Commercial Drive and at Grandview Park (April 18th, 2020).

 - Vancouver Folk Music Festival – the three-day festival featuring folk music concerts at Jericho Beach (July 17-19, 2020).